mmwyl/myscoutee/README.md

 # myscoutee

 ##### MVP readiness with some issues. (trying to fix for the time being, mostly on UI to ease the understanding)
-##### Just notify me about your website to let me know that my effort is not wasted, as i'm unable to continue based on my tricky situation, hence pls. try to fork instead of clone!
+##### Just notify me about your website to let me know that my effort is not wasted.
+##### As i'm unable to continue based on my tricky situation, hence pls. try to fork instead of clone!

 1) The project aim is to create fairness into the dating world, which makes less exhaustive experience in both end.
    It's not a typical dating site, as even job site or any other site can use the algorithm and technic.